sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

    :width: 40%

-Now we are ready to start using the Databricks Connection in workflows etc.
+Now we are ready to start using the Databricks Connection in Fire Insights to:

+* Browse DBFS
+* View your Databricks Clusters
+* Browse your Databricks Databases & Tables
+* Create Workflows which Read from and Write to Databricks